soggybag/Shopping-Cart-js/README.md

 This example is really focussed on frontend.
 The cart will not make purchases, or pull products off of existing e-commerce web sites.
 You could use this is as a starting point to building something larger, but features presented here are focussed only on the frontend functionality of the cart.

+# API

+Creates a single variable shoppingCart and all methods are accessed from this.

+`addItemToCart(name, price, count)`

+Adds an item to the cart.
+If this item name already exists it increases the count that amount.

+`setCountForItem(name, count)`

+Sets the count for item of name in cart.

+`removeItemFromCart(name)`

+Removes 1 item of name from cart.

+`removeItemFromCartAll(name)`

+Removes all items of name from cart.

+`clearCart()`

+Removes items from cart, empties the cart.

+`countCart()`

+returns the count of the cart.

+`totalCart()`

+Returns the total cost of all items in the cart.

+`listCart()`

+Returns an array containing all items in the cart.
+Each item in the array contains the following properties:

+* name
+* price
+* count
+* total